 Final Product What You'll Be Creating

-Create a new document 11 inches wide by 8.5 inches tall.
-With the Ellipse Tool, create an ellipse that is 2.5 inches by 2.5 inches.
+Create a New document 11 inches wide by 8.5 inches tall.
+With the Ellipse Tool (L), create an ellipse that is 2.5 x 2.5in.
 Fill the ellipse with a green color and take off the Stroke.
-Next, use the Direct Selection Tool and select the bottom anchor on the ellipse and drag it down about half an inch.
+Next, use the Direct Selection Tool (A) and select the bottom anchor on the ellipse and drag it down about half an inch.

-Select the oblong ellipse and Copy and Paste In Front.
-Select the newly copied object with the Selection Tool and grab the bottom anchor.
+Select the oblong ellipse and Copy (Control + C) and Paste In Front (Control + F).
+Select the newly copied object with the Selection Tool (V) and grab the bottom anchor.
 Then squish the ellipse about a quarter of an inch up.
 Fill the slightly squished ellipse with a light green color.

-With the Ellipse Tool, draw five to six elongated ellipses of varying size for the spots on the head (keep the ellipses the same proportion, just change the size).
+With the Ellipse Tool (L), draw five to six elongated ellipses of varying size for the spots on the head (keep the ellipses the same proportion, just change the size).
 Make these spots a light green, lighter than the second head shape.
-Select both head shapes, the spots, and Group them by going to Object > Group, or by pressing Command+ G.
+Select both head shapes, the spots, and Group them by going to Object > Group, or by pressing Control + G.

-To start with the mouth, draw another ellipse around 1.5 inches by 1.5 inches.
-Then fill it with black and apply no Stroke.
-Next, draw a rectangle with the Rectangle Tool about half way down the black circle.
-Select both shapes, press the Subtract From Shape Area button in the Pathfinder Panel.
+To start with the mouth, draw another ellipse around 1.5 x 1.5in.
+Then fill it with black and apply no stroke.
+Next, draw a rectangle with the Rectangle Tool (M) about half way down the black circle.
+Select both shapes, press the Subtract From Shape Area button in the Pathfinder panel.
 Then press the Expand button.

-For the teeth, draw an ellipse that is about .375 inches by .375 inches.
-Select the ellipse with the Selection Tool.
+For the teeth, draw an ellipse that is about 0.375 x 0.375in.
+Select the ellipse with the Selection Tool (V).
 Then hold down Alt + Shift, and drag to the right.
 Note that holding Alt copies the shape and holding down Shift constrains the movement.
 Select both shapes and Group them.
 Next, place the shape over the black mouth towards the top.
-Select both shapes and press the Horizontal Align Center button in the Align Panel.
+Select both shapes and press the Horizontal Align Center button in the Align panel.

-For the tongue, draw a .5 inch by .5 inch ellipse over the mouth where the tongue should go.
-Select the mouth, teeth, and tongue and and press the Horizontal Align Center button in the Align Panel.
+For the tongue, draw a 0.5 x 0.5in ellipse over the mouth where the tongue should go.
+Select the mouth, teeth, and tongue and and press the Horizontal Align Center button in the Align panel.
 Just like with the teeth, Copy the mouth and Intersect the tongue and mouth shapes.

-Select the tongue and create a Linear Gradient from the Gradient Panel (select Linear from the Type drop-down menu in the Gradient Panel).
-Make the left Swatch a pink color and the right Swatch a light pink color.
-To change these colors, select the particular Swatch on the Gradient Slider in the Gradient Panel.
-Then mix the color in the Color Panel.
-With the tongue selected, adjust the Gradient with the Gradient Tool by clicking and dragging from the bottom of the tongue to the top.
+Select the tongue and create a Linear Gradient from the Gradient panel (select Linear from the drop-down menu in the Gradient panel).
+Make the left swatch a pink color and the right swatch a light pink color.
+To change these colors, select the particular swatch on the Gradient Slider in the Gradient panel.
+Then mix the color in the Color panel.
+With the tongue selected, adjust the Gradient with the Gradient Tool (G) by clicking and dragging from the bottom of the tongue to the top.

 Group the mouth, teeth, and tongue.
 Then place them over the head shape.
 Select all the shapes and Horizontal Align Center them.

-Draw a ellipse that is .375 inches by .375 inches.
+Draw a ellipse that is 0.375 x 0.375in.
 Fill it with black.
 Draw another ellipse close to the top of the black ellipse, but smaller, and fill it with white.
 Next, draw another ellipse smaller than the white one, and place it closer to the bottom right of the black ellipse.
 Then fill it with white.

-Next, select the tentacle with the Selection Tool.
+Next, select the tentacle with the Selection Tool (V).
 Then hold down Alt + Shift, and drag to Copy the tentacle.
 Place it half way down the original tentacle.
 Change the color to your dark green.

 Repeat these step until you have eight legs.
 Keep in mind the light source for the tentacle shadows.
 For the tentacles on the right, I dragged and copied the tentacle down and to the left to create the shadow.
 Select your octopus and place him in the center of the document.

-Start by creating a new layer in the Layer Panel.
+Start by Create New Layer in the Layer panel.
 Drag it below the "octopus" layer.
-Then hide the "octopus" layer by pressing the Visibility Icon to the left of the layer in the Layer Panel.
+Then hide the "octopus" layer by pressing the Visibility Icon to the left of the layer in the Layer panel.

-Make a rectangle the size of your document with the Rectangle Tool.
-Then create a Radial Gradient in the Gradient Panel.
-Next, click just below the middle of the Gradient Slider to create a third Swatch.
-Make the left Swatch a light blue, the middle Swatch blue, and the right Swatch a dark blue.
+Make a rectangle the size of your document with the Rectangle Tool (M).
+Then create a Radial Gradient in the Gradient panel.
+Next, click just below the middle of the Gradient Slider to create a third swatch.
+Make the left swatch a light blue, the middle swatch blue, and the right swatch a dark blue.

-Create rectangle the is .75 inches wide by 11 inches tall.
+Create rectangle that is 0.75 x 11in.
 Place it in the center of your document.
 Next, go Effect > Distort & Transform > Free Transform to bring up the Free Transform Dialog.
 This is where you will see your rectangle with some anchor points.

-Hold down Shift and click on the top left anchor point.
+Shift-click on the top left anchor point.
 Then drag it to the right anchor point’s position.
-Next, hold down Shift and click on the top right anchor point.
+Next, Shift-click on the top right anchor point.
 Then drag it to the left anchor points original position.
 You might have to drag one point a little farther at first to select the one below it.
-Click Ok, and Expand the shape.
-Then fill it with white with no Stroke.
+Click OK, and Expand the shape.
+Then fill it with white with no stroke.
 It should look like two touching elongated triangles.

 With the transformed triangles selected, go to Object > Transform > Rotate to bring up the Rotate dialog.
 Change the Angle to 20.
 Then press the Copy button to copy the shape along with rotating it.
-Now you can transform again by going to Object > Transform > Transform Again (Command+ D).
+Now you can transform again by going to Object > Transform > Transform Again (Control + D).
 Keep transforming until you are one step away from your original shape.
 Select all the transformed rectangles and Group them.
-Then change the Opacity to 50% in the Transparency Panel.
+Then change the Opacity to 50% in the Transparency panel.

-Next, create an ellipse that is 7 inches by 7 inches and center it on you document.
-With the ellipse still selected, create a Radial Gradient from the Gradient Panel.
-Make sure the left Swatch is white and the right Swatch is black.
+Next, create an ellipse that is 7 x 7in and center it on you document.
+With the ellipse still selected, create a Radial Gradient from the Gradient panel.
+Make sure the left swatch is white and the right swatch is black.

-Draw an ellipse that is .5 inches by .5 inches.
+Draw an ellipse that is 0.5 x 0.5in.
 Fill it with white and no Stroke.
-With the ellipse selected, go to Effect > Distort & Transform > Pucker and Bloat to bring up the Pucker and Bloat dialog.
+With the ellipse selected, go to Effect > Distort & Transform > Pucker & Bloat to bring up the Pucker & Bloat dialog.
 Then change the option to -70.
 Next, Expand the Appearance and change the Opacity to 50%.
 Now you can Copy and Paste the star wherever you like!